-1 Overview BACS1.5 Credits 15 credits (7.5 ECTs) Overview This unit builds upon the experience of the Historic Craft 1 Unit, and introduces you to increasingly more complex and detailed work in Historic Crafts.
+1 Overview BACS1 DACSI Credits 15 credits (7.5 ECTs) Overview This unit builds upon the experience of the Historic Craft 1 Unit, and introduces you to increasingly more complex and detailed work in Historic Crafts.
 For students on the Stone, Wood & Decorative Surfaces pathway specialist practices such as japanning and gilding will be introduced.
 You will be supported to acquire an understanding of the history and context of the skills involved in both water and oil gilding, including learning how to identify gilding applied to different materials such as paper, leather, plaster, wood, glass and metals.
 Techniques in lime and clay modelling are also a feature of this unit.
 Students from the Books & Paper pathway will be introduced to historical methods of intaglio print making, focusing on etching and relief printing as well as identification of screen-printing, lithography and digital printing.
 An introductory session on the identification and deterioration of photographs is included.
 In this way you will explore a range of processes and materials employed.
 A range of bookbinding methods will be introduced providing vital foundational level knowledge of the historical structures of the book and skills and understanding of the methods and techniques employed by bookbinders through the ages.
 Throughout the unit you will be introduced to the relevant health and safety regulations and their practical application to the materials you will be working with.
-In order to successfully complete this unit your work should Learning Outcomes demonstrate: 1.
-Knowledge of a range of specialist craft workshop practices, their contexts and relevant Health & Safety regulations; 2.
+Learning Outcomes In order to successfully complete this unit your work should demonstrate: Knowledge of a range of specialist craft workshop practices, their contexts and relevant Health & Safety regulations; 2.
 Introductory level technical craft skills in relation to your specialist conservation practice; 3.
 Ability to select and reference appropriate historical and contextual research material to support conservation practice; 4.
-Development of time and studio management strategies appropriate for working on a range of practical projects 150 notional learning hours are divided as follows: Learning Hours Scheduled 85% Guided 15% Independent 00% Please refer to the essential reading for Units BACS1.1 & BACS1.2 Essential Resources in addition to: Stone, Wood & Decorative Surfaces Pathway Drayman-Weisser, T. (2000) Gilded Metals: History, Technology and Conservation, Archetype Publications.

-Webb, M. (2000) Lacquer: Technology & Conservation: A Comprehensive Guide to the Technology & Conservation of Asian & European Lacquer (Conservation & Museology), Butterworth-Heinemann

-Books & Paper Pathway

-Pearson, D. (2004) English Bookbinding Styles.
+Development of time and studio management strategies

+Learning Hours 150 notional learning hou urs are divided as follows: Scheduled 85% Guided 15% Independent 00% Essential Resources Please refer to the essentin addition to: tial reading for Units BACS1.1 & BACS1.2 Stone, Wood & Decorative Surfaces Pathway Drayman-Weisser, T. (2000) Gilded Metals: History, Technology and Conservation, Archetype Publications.
+Webb, M. (2000) Lacquer: Technology & Conservation: A Comprehensive Guide to the Technology & Conservation of Asian & European Lacquer (Conservation & Museology), Butterworth-Heinemann Books & Paper Pathway Pearson, D. (2004) English Bookbinding Styles.
 Bennett, S. (2004) Trade Bookbinding in the British Isles, 1660-1800.
 Oak Knoll.
 Lavedrine, B. (2003) A Guide to the Preventive Conservation of Photograph Collections.
 Gascoigne, Bamber.
-(2004) How to identify prints.
-Thames & Hudson.

-Learning & Teaching
+(200 Hudson.
+4) How to identify prints.
+Thames & 2 Learning & teaching BACS1.
+Learning & Teaching methods methods including: demo with a range of learning and teaching onstrations, technical workshops, peer oup projects, lectures, one-to-one n reviewing progress.
+Indicative content of approaches to learning, the following projects that may be included: Stone, Wood & Decorative Surfaces Books & Paper gildingJapanningclay-modellinglime-modelling printmaking incl, etching identification of screen- printing, lithography, digital print & photographic media bookbinding including: case and tight-back binding